8 Best Things to Do in Reykjavik on a Budget

 You might have heard by now that accommodation in Iceland is quite pricey!
 And it gets more and more expensive the more you wait to book it, so make sure you book yours ahead of time!
 You’ll be able to find better deals for both hotels and apartments.

 When I went to Iceland I stayed in an apartment – it is so convenient and you can make your own food, which will save you a couple of bucks here and there.
-I stayed at Old Charm Reykjavik which is centrally located, has a free parking spot for your rental car and reliable internet.
-Perfect if you’re travelling with family and friends!
+I stayed at Old Charm Reykjavik which is centrally located, and has a free parking spot for your rental car and reliable internet.
+Perfect if you’re traveling with family and friends!

 If you’re looking for a place to stay in Reykjavik, here are some options ranging from luxury to budget accommodation: